gabe-casanova/fetchfm/README.md

 # apollo-program

-Apollo♯ is a java program that provides users with functionality to analyze their music listening patterns with data exported from Last.fm
+Apollo♯ is a Java program that provides users with extended functionality to analyze their music listening habits with data exported from their Last.fm account.

 Steps to correctly download your Last.fm data:
    1. log-in to your Last.gm account